-To summarize the post, self-publishing is a good option for first-time publishers to create their online presence and attract some loyal followers.
+To summarize the post, self-publishing is a good option for first-time publishers to create their online presence and attract loyal followers.
 It’s a great experience for them to build their authority.

-Nowadays, self-publishing has made it easy for many authors to publish their work and the readers have so many options to choose from.
+Nowadays, self-publishing has made it easy for many authors to publish their work and readers have so many options to choose from.
 There are even sites like Bartleby where readers can read books without spending any money.

 So to stand out from the competition, you need to give quality and convince the readers that your story is worth their time and money.